thoughtbot/proteus-jekyll/README.md

-# Proteus - Jekyll
+# thoughtbot Jekyll Starter

-## About Proteus
+## About

-[Proteus](http://github.com/thoughtbot/proteus) is a collection of useful starter kits to help you prototype faster.
-It follows the [thoughtbot styleguide](https://github.com/thoughtbot/guides) and includes our favorite front end tools.
+This starter kit for Jekyll follows the
+[thoughtbot styleguide](https://github.com/thoughtbot/guides) and includes our favorite front end tools.